Antarcticsiclepop/left4dead2-choreography-script/readme.md

 This script makes it easy to create your own dialogues between the survivors and NPCs for custom levels!

-[Subscribe](https://steamcommunity.com/workshop/filedetails/?id=2382842747) to the workshop item to starting writing dialogue scripts for your custom levels.

 [![image](https://steamuserimages-a.akamaihd.net/ugc/1750180860340150359/F48B3520F51B0FB714B7E9F6126E3DD56B5C799B/)](https://steamcommunity.com/workshop/filedetails/?id=2382842747)

+> [Subscribe](https://steamcommunity.com/workshop/filedetails/?id=2382842747) to the workshop item to starting writing dialogue scripts for your custom levels.

-> You'll need to add this addon as **Required DLC** for your dialogues to work on your custom levels!
+> You'll need to add this addon as **required workshop item** for your dialogues to work on your custom levels!

 # Creating your dialogue script